 It's no secret that Galveston has a lot of offer as an island city.
 Whether you're looking to go on your next fishing adventure in the Gulf or you're ready to relax and unwind on the water, Sailo offers an amazing choice for you to charter one of our boats for a memorable experience with family or friends.

-When you're ready to hit the water in Galveston on one of Sailo’s charter boats, whether to take an afternoon bay and jetty trip or to relax on a party boat, here are some key spots for you to explore.
+When you're ready to hit the water in Galveston by boat charter on Sailo, whether to take an afternoon bay and jetty trip or to relax on a party boat rental in Galveston, TX, here are some key spots for you to explore this amazing place.

 Galveston Yacht Basin